 The accompanying unaudited condensed financial statements have been prepared in conformity with the authoritative U.S. generally accepted accounting principles ("GAAP") for interim financial information and pursuant to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission ("SEC").
 Accordingly, the accompanying unaudited condensed consolidated financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 The unaudited interim financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair statement of the results for the periods presented.
 All such adjustments are of a normal and recurring nature.
-The unaudited condensed consolidated balance sheet as of December 31, 2020 has been derived from the audited consolidated financial statements at that date but does not include all information and footnotes required by GAAP for complete financial statements.
 The operating results presented in these unaudited condensed consolidated financial statements are not necessarily indicative of the results that may be expected for any future periods.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto in the Company's Annual Report on Form 10-K ("Annual Report") for the fiscal year ended December 31, 2020, as filed with the SEC on March 31, 2021.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto in the Company's Annual Report on Form 10-K ("Annual Report") for the fiscal year ended December 31, 2021, as filed with the SEC on March 24, 2022.

 The accompanying interim condensed financial statements have been prepared on a going concern basis, which assumes that the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
-However, as of March 31, 2021 and December 31, 2020, the Company had an accumulated deficit of \$552.0 million and \$540.7 million, respectively, and at March 31, 2021, the Company had cash, cash equivalents and restricted cash of approximately \$29.6 million.
-Based on the Company's current business plan, management believes that existing cash and cash equivalents, revenues and other cash inflows will be insufficient to fund its operations within one year from the date these financial statements are issued, and therefore, substantial doubt about the entity's ability to continue as a going concern exists.
-This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of the Company's liabilities and commitments in the normal course of business and does not include any adjustments to reflect the possible future effects of the recoverability and classification of recorded asset amounts or amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
+However, as of March 31, 2022 and December 31, 2021, the Company had an accumulated deficit of \$558.0 million and \$550.5 million, respectively, and at March 31, 2022, the Company had cash and cash equivalents of approximately \$39.8 million and restricted cash of \$1.5 million.
+Based on the Company's current business plan, management believes that existing cash and cash equivalents, revenues and other cash inflows will be sufficient to fund its operating expenses and capital expenditure requirements through June 2023.
+However, the Company's operating plan may change as a result of many factors currently unknown, and the Company may need to seek additional funds sooner than planned.
+Moreover, it is particularly difficult to estimate with certainty the Company's future expenses given the dynamic nature of its business, the COVID-19 pandemic and the macro-economic environment generally.
+Existing cash, cash equivalents are not likely to be sufficient to fund the Company's operations through the third quarter of 2023 as management expects to incur additional losses in the future to conduct research and development and recognizes that the Company will need to raise additional capital to fully implement its business plan.

+This going concern basis of accounting contemplates the recovery of the Company's assets and the satisfaction of the Company's liabilities and commitments in the normal course of business and does not include any adjustments to reflect the possible future effects of the recoverability and classification of recorded asset amounts or amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company has recorded losses from operations since its inception and if the Company does not successfully obtain regulatory approval and commercialize any of its product candidates, the Company will not be able to achieve profitability.